linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **1. Set Up PlanetScale MySQL Database with SSL**

 1. **Sign Up for PlanetScale**:
-   - Sign up for a free account at [PlanetScale](https://www.planetscale.com).
+   - Sign up for a free account at [PlanetScale](https://www.planetscale.com).or you may try for aiven free database lifetime free and supporting
    - Create a new database, and ensure SSL is enabled in the PlanetScale settings.

 2. **Download SSL Certificates**: